atsi-19l/ATSI19L/gtp-test/README.md

 1. First of all you need to setup the environment on your Linux machine.
 2. From gtp-test/ directory run the Mininet topology with MPLS program.

 `sudo python topo.py --behavioral-exe simple_switch --json p4include/gtp_p16.json`

-4. In the Mininet console, check if ping between h1 and h2 works (it shouldn't!)
+4. In the Mininet console, check if ping between h1 and h2 works (it shouldn't!).
 `h1 ping h2`

 5. As expected ping doesn't work, because the static rules weren't populated by control plane.
 Populate static rules manually by invoking:
 `./install_flow_rules.sh`
 6. Now is the part that doesn't work, if we have our push_gtp function set.